 From conservation to youth work to fundraising for your favorite charity or caring for animals, there's an endless list of the types of projects you can get involved in.
 Discuss with your Award Leader and other people in your community what’s being offered, what needs doing, and who needs help.

-For your skills activity you need to choose an activity that will allow you to prove you have broadened your understanding and increased your expertise in your chosen skill.
-It should not be a physical activity, for example skiing, as this counts towards your Physical Recreation section.
-However, you could learn about waxing skis and repairing bindings, for example.
+Choose an activity where you can get better at something and prove it.
+It should not be a physical activity--skiing, for example--as this counts towards your Physical Recreation section.
+However, as a skill you could learn about waxing skis, repairing bindings, ski history, or coaching.

 After-school activities offered at LAS and how they qualify:

-Each is labelled according to whether it qualifies as Skills, Physical, or Service.
+Each is labeled according to whether it qualifies as Skill, Physical, or Service.
 Sometimes the distinction between Skill and Physical is ambiguous.
 The general rule is "if you sweat or must change shoes, it's probably Physical."
-So if you're doing the sport it's probably Physical; if you're learning to coach a sport it's probably Skill; if you're coaching the sport or mentoring someone with challenges, it might be Service.
+So if you're actually doing the sport, it's probably Physical.
+If you're learning to coach a sport it's probably Skill.
+If you're coaching the sport or mentoring someone with challenges, it could even be Service.